mvboven/cmv-serology/README.md

 6-Output of the MCMC output of the transmission model analyses ('scenario1.csv' and 'scenario2.csv').
 See the Mathematica program for details.

-7-A zip file with an R/STAN model for alternative analyses of the data using the transmission model ('cmv_gender.zip').
-The code is drafted by Christiaan van Dorp and Sophia de Jong, much faster than the Mathematica program, and yields identical results.
-Updates and extensions will be posted.
+*updated 15062017* 7-An R/Stan model for alternative analyses of the data using the transmission model ('cmvmodel (15062017).stan' and 'cmvmodel (15062017).R').
+The code is drafted by Christiaan van Dorp, Sophia de Jong, and Michiel van Boven.
+This method is much faster than the Mathematica program, and yields identical results.